awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 def isSchemaComputed : Boolean
 ```

-Returns true if the schema has been computed for this DynamicFrame, or false if not\.
-If this method returns false then calling the `schema` method will require another pass over the records in this DynamicFrame\.
+Returns `true` if the schema has been computed for this `DynamicFrame`, or `false` if not\.
+If this method returns false, then calling the `schema` method requires another pass over the records in this `DynamicFrame`\.

 ## def javaToPython<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-javaToPython"></a>